CeciliaBPerdomo/Challenge30DaysJS/README.md

 - Día 18: Promesas
 - Día 19: Closures
 - Día 20: Escribiendo Códigos Limpios
-- Día 21: Document Object Model(DOM)
+- Día 21: Document Object Model (DOM)
+- Día 22: Manipulación del Objeto DOM